tauthethirtythird/io_qp2_rule_kor/readme.md

 ## Attack, All-spin, B2B

-Clearing 1, 2, 3 lines respectively send 0, 1, 2 attack (Note: in Non-Expert 0 combo singles send 1 line, making a 1 line : 1 attack ratio possible, can be considerable in specific cases)
+Clearing 1, 2, 3 lines respectively send 0, 1, 2 attack

+qp2 also has “0 combo single 一 +1 attack”, making clearing 1 line also have a 1 attack efficiency, can be considered under specific circumstances

+> When Expert or buffed mods are enabled there isn't this +1

 Clearing 4 lines sends 4 attack, falls under `Special clears`